25 of the Sexiest Movies of All Time

 Before Sunrise (1995)

 Imagine the best date you’ve ever gone on in your life.
 That date sucked compared to the 24-hours depicted in Before Sunrise.
-In this early Richard Linklater film, Jesse (Ethan Hawke) is an American played who meets Céline (Julie Delpy) by happenstance on a train.
+In this early Richard Linklater film, Jesse (Ethan Hawke) is an American who meets Céline (Julie Delpy) by happenstance on a train.
 They decide to disembark and bum around Vienna before parting ways, possibly forever.
 Before Sunrise (and its two sequels) prove the brain is the most vital sex organ.
 The two meander and chat for two hours, sharing their life philosophies, stories of their exes, time travel and—of course—love.
 It's the best kind of foreplay.

 Moonlight (2016)